Sintexer/learning-path/06 - Architecture/Microservices/Microservices Resilience and Fault tolerance.md

 **Key Concepts:**

-- **[[Circuit Breaker Pattern]]**: Prevents a service from repeatedly trying to execute an operation that is likely to fail, thus avoiding cascading failures.
+- **[[Circuit Breaker]]**: Prevents a service from repeatedly trying to execute an operation that is likely to fail, thus avoiding cascading failures.
 - **[[Retry Pattern|Retries]] and [[Timeout Pattern|Timeouts]]**: Implementing retries with exponential backoff and setting appropriate timeouts for service calls.
 - **[[Bulkhead Pattern|Bulkheads]]**: Isolating different parts of the system to prevent failures from spreading.
 - **[[Fallback Pattern]]**: Providing alternative responses or degraded functionality when a service fails.